Roadmap

 Setting a clear digital roadmap

-The solutions co-designed with schools are now embedded in a delivery roadmap that is structured over three horizons spanning seven years.
+The solutions were embedded in a roadmap structured over three horizons.

 1. Optimise